Science and STEAM

 Science at Village School

-We supplement our science curriculum with a number of resources, including online content, our natural wetlands area and various equipment from the Recycled Centre which can be used for experiments, building models etc. We also use equipment like Lego Robotics and other coding packages for primary-aged children.
+We supplement our science curriculum with several resources, including online content, our natural wetlands area and various equipment from the Recycled Centre which can be used for experiments, building models etc. We also use equipment like Lego Robotics and other coding packages for primary-aged children.

 Examples of science activities